|The Ludlow Palmers raise money for the Conservation Trust for St Laurence, Ludlow; Charity Number 1114678|

 Rainwater getting in is one of the main causes of deterioration in any building and the majority of the trust's resources in recent years have been used to help to make sure that the church is thoroughly watertight and likely to remain so for many years.
 Several of the roofs have been repaired, gutters and downpipes have been replaced and much of the tower has been re-pointed.
 While the scaffolding was in place the opportunity was also taken to repair or replace several of the pinnacles on the roof.
 Internally the roof of the Parvise Room (above the porch) has been repaired.

-New projects for 2015 include the re-pointing of several sills, gullies and hood mouldings, the replacement of a cast iron downpipe from the tower and repairs to the roof flashing on the Lady Chapel roof.
+Projects for 2015 included the re-pointing of several sills, gullies and hood mouldings, the replacement of a cast iron downpipe from the tower and repairs to the roof flashing on the Lady Chapel roof.
 Three external tower doors are also to be replaced.

 St John's Chapel Panelling